nanobox-io/nanobox-pkgsrc-base/README.md

 5. Pre-fetch dependencies that already exist on the remote server

-	Warning: omitting this step may lead to unecessarily long build times
+	WARNING: omitting this step may lead to unecessarily long build times

 	```bash
 	$ bmake fetch-depends